huggla/secure_and_minimal/README.md

 ### The Init-block
 This block contains all variables and commands used during the build process.
 For this, we use a set of standard ARGs.
 These ARGs might also (explicitly) be passed on to the Final-block.
 All standard build ARGs, and their use, are listed later in this documentation.

-The generic code block loads an initial image (INITIMAGE)and makes additional data available for use in the Build-block.
+The generic code block loads an initial image (INITIMAGE) and makes additional data from "content-images" available for use in the Build-block.

 ### The Build-block
 This block is normally left as it is, but in some special cases you might want to add a RUN-statement right before the generic code block to create a missing file or directory.